The Happy Banshee

-“Like a psychedelic Virgin Mary,” he said.
+“Like a psychedelic Virgin Mary,” he replied.
 She seemed very content with that.

 “Y'know death don't have no mercy in this land…” Shiva cut the air like a preacher from a pulpit.
 In contrast to their earlier playful manner, the crowd fell silent, drifting away behind their eyelids as they rocked to the funeral march rhythm.
 A Dead show wasn’t just flowers and sunshine Walter was seeing, but more so a journey which mirrored the perverted path and beat of life.

-Shiva took a humble bow in front of the small sea of roaring adulation after, of which Walter was ardently a part of, clapping his hands until they hurt.
+After, Shiva took a humble bow in front of the small sea of roaring adulation, of which Walter was ardently a part of, clapping his hands until they hurt.
 After some schmoozing and tidying away of her things onstage, she soon floated back to him.

-“You’re unlike any performer—or really any person I’ve met before,” Walter said to her.
+“You’re unlike any performer—or really any person I’ve ever met before,” Walter said.